Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Numerical results

 Figure~\ref{f.2} shows the long-time behavior of the concentration in the supercritical case.
 In this case, the limit profile is $\Phi_\gamma$, where $\gamma$ is determined as a function of $\alpha$, $\beta$, and $u^*$ by the solvability condition of Theorem~\ref{t.selfsimilar}.
 The convergence is very robust with respect to compactly supported changes in the initial condition (not shown).
 We note that the evolution equation in $\eta$-$s$ coordinates is singular at $s=0$, so the initial value problem is only well-defined when the initial condition is imposed at some $s_0>0$.
 For the numerical scheme, however, there is no problem initializing at $s=0$.

-We note that along the line $\eta=\alpha$, equivalent to the parabola $t = x^2/\alpha^2$, on which the source point moves, the concentration is converging toward the critical concentration $u^*$.
+Along the line $\eta=\alpha$, equivalent to the parabola $t = x^2/\alpha^2$, on which the source point moves, the concentration is converging toward the critical concentration $u^*$.
 At the same time, the weighted average of the concentration,

 is converging to $\gamma$ as $t \to \infty$ or, equivalently, $x \to \infty$.
 This behavior is clearly visible in Figure~\ref{f.3}, where convergence in $h$ is much slower than convergence in $u$.
 Figure~\ref{f.3} also shows that grid effects become increasingly dominant as time progresses.
 This is due to the fact that precipitation occupies at least one full grid cell on the line $\eta=\alpha$.
 However, to be consistent with the conjectured asymptotics, the temporal width of the precipitation region needs to shrink to zero.
 In the discrete approximation, it cannot do this, resulting in oscillations of the diagnostics with increasing amplitude.
 For even larger times, the simulation eventually breaks down completely.
 This behavior can be seen as a manifestation of ``rattling,'' described by Gurevich and Tikhomirov \cite{GurevichT:2017:RattlingSD,GurevichT:2018:SpatiallyDR} in a related setting.
 Here, the scaling of the problem and of the computational domain leads to an increase of the rattling amplitude with time.